Batterii/objection-paginator/README.md

 export class PeopleWithFavoriteFoods extends Paginator<Person> {
 	static sorts = {
 		default: [
-			{
 			/*
-				 * The column we're sorting by is the `name` column in the
+			 * The column we're sorting by is the `name` column in the `foods`
-				 * `foods` table, but as results come in the Food entities
+			 * table.
+Note that Objection uses the relationship name as a table
+			 * alias for the joined 'foods' table, so you should refer to it
+			 * with that alias, if needed.
+			 *
-				 * will be assigned on to the `favoriteFood` properties of our
+			 * This has the added benefit of matching our valuePath exactly,
-				 * Person entities.
-We can get the food names for cursors
-				 * from there.
+			 * removing the need to specify both.
 			 */
-				column: 'foods.name',
-				valuePath: 'favoriteFood.name',
+			'favoriteFood.name',
-			}
 			'firstName',
 			'lastName',
 			{
 				/*
 				 * We need to specify which id we're talking about here, since
 				 * the `foods` table has its own id column.
+				 *
+				 * This means we also have to specify the value path, since it
+				 * no longer matches the column identifier.
 				 */
 				column: 'people.id',
 				columnType: ColumnType.Integer,